-The Parties may by agreement or after the completion of their respective procedures regarding the enforcement of this Treaty may establish an institutional mechanism to develop an appellate body or similar mechanism to review awards rendered by tribunals under this chapter.
+The Parties may by agreement or after the completion of their respective procedures regarding the enforcement of this Treaty establish an institutional mechanism which may include an appellate mechanism for reviewing investor-state disputes established under a separate international agreement, to develop an appellate body or similar mechanism to review awards rendered by tribunals under this Chapter.
 Such appellate body or similar mechanism may be designed to provide coherence to the interpretation of provisions in this Treaty.
 In developing such a mechanism, the Parties may take into account the following issues, among others:

-- a) the nature and composition of an appellate body or similar mechanism; - b) the scope and standard of review of such an appellate body; - c) transparency of proceedings of the appellate body; - d) the effect of decisions by an appellate body or similar mechanism; - e) the relationship of review by an appellate body or similar mechanism to the arbitral rules that may be selected under Articles 20.1 of this Treaty; and - f) the relationship of review by an appellate body or similar mechanism to existing domestic laws and international law on the enforcement of arbitral awards.
+- a) the nature and composition of an appellate body or similar mechanism; - b) the scope and standard of review of such an appellate body; - c) transparency of proceedings of the appellate body; - d) the effect of decisions by an appellate body or similar mechanism; - e) the relationship of review by an appellate body or similar mechanism to the arbitral rules that may be selected under paragraph 1 of Article 20 of this Treaty; and - f) the relationship of review by an appellate body or similar mechanism to existing domestic law and international law on the enforcement of arbitral awards.